Ethanol

 DDGS

-DDGS (Dried Distillers Grains with Solubles), a coproduct of the ethanol production process, is a high nutrient feed valued by the livestock industry.
-When ethanol plants make ethanol, they use only starch from corn and grain sorghum.
-The remaining nutrients – protein, fiber and oil – are the by-products used to create livestock feed called dried distillers grains with solubles.
+DDGS, a coproduct of ethanol production, is a high-nutrient feed valued by the livestock industry.
+Ethanol plants use only the starch from corn and grain sorghum, leaving behind protein, fiber, and oil—key components of livestock feed known as dried distillers grains with solubles (DDGS).

 DDGS Qualities:

-–Rich in cereal and residual yeast proteins, energy, minerals and vitamins.
+• Rich in cereal and residual yeast proteins, energy, minerals, and vitamins.

-–Is an excellent digestible protein and energy source for beef cattle.
+• An excellent digestible protein and energy source for beef cattle.

-–Can comprise 20-30% of the ration DM.
+• Can comprise 20-30% of the ration dry matter (DM).

 Typical DDGS Analysis

-Item DM (dry matter) As Feed
+Item DM (Dry Matter) As Feed

 Dry Matter % 100 89

-Crude Protein% 30.71 27.3
+Crude Protein % 30.71 27.3

 TDN (%) 77.83 69.19